Mike Nolan: NFL

-USFL
+USFL/UFL

 Personal life

-Nolan is married to Kathy, and has four children, Michael, Matthew, Jennifer and Christopher.
-He may possibly be a devout but this link is incorrect Roman Catholic.
-His sons are sometimes seen on the sidelines.
-He also has three brothers and two sisters.
+Nolan is married to his wife, Kathy, and has four children, Michael, Laura, Jennifer and Christopher.

 Nolan attended Bellarmine College Preparatory in San Jose, California and Woodside High School, the alma mater of Julian Edelman.

 Nolan's father, former 49ers and Saints coach Dick Nolan, died at age 75 on November 11, 2007, just a day before Mike's 49ers were to take on the Seattle Seahawks.
 Nolan decided to coach the Monday Night Football game in honor of his dad.
+The 49ers lost the game 24-0.